TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: TATTOOED

-In this scenario, a legitimate owner wants to insert a $P$-bits watermark $\mathbf{b} = [b_0,\ldots,b_{P-1}]$ into the model parameters.
-The bits are encoded as $\pm1$, and the code for each bit is represented by $\mathbf{c}_i$, which is a vector of $+1$ and $-1$ of length $R$, where $R$ is the number of parameters selected to embed the watermark in model $\mathbf{W}$. $\mathbf{C}$ is an $R$ by $P$ matrix that collects all the codes.
-We assume that the codes have been randomly generated with equal probabilities for $\pm 1$.
-The legitimate owner stores a set of weights $\mathbf{W}_{T}$ prior to watermarking the model being trained and then watermarks the model as follows:
+This section introduces \name, our \textit{white-box, blind, multi-bit} neural network watermarking technique. \name relies on applying the CDMA technique to embed a watermark in the weights of a deep neural network.
+The intuition of our watermark embedding is the following: each bit of the $\mathbf{m}$-bit watermark is spread using a different CDMA spreading code, so \name works as if each bit of the watermark is being transmitted at the same time by a different user.
+The DNN weights chosen for watermarking can be seen as the noise in the communication channel.
+The receiver (which, in the \name case, is the watermark verifier) can use the individual spreading codes of each bit to decode the complete watermark.
+This method of using CDMA makes the watermark stealthy and very robust against changes in DNN weights.
+In this scenario, a legitimate owner wants to insert a $P$-bits watermark $\mathbf{m}$ into the parameters of model $\mathbf{W}$.
+The bits of the watermark $\mathbf{m}$ are encoded as a vector of $\pm1$, and the code for each bit is represented by $\mathbf{c}_i$, which is a vector of $+1$ and $-1$ of length $R$, where $R$ is the number of parameters of model $\mathbf{W}$. $\mathbf{C}$ is an $R$ by $P$ matrix that collects all the codes.
+The matrix $\mathbf{C}$ is a secret known only by the legitimate owner of the DNN model, who owns the secret key $k$ that is used to generate $\mathbf{C}$.
+We assume the codes have been randomly generated with equal probabilities for $\pm 1$.
+The legitimate owner watermarks the model as follows: